-The average tariffs in Table 2 are constructed using data from the International Trade Centre (ITC) and various publications from the Peterson Institute for International Economics (PIIE).23 We include all the tariffs implemented in 2018-19 that are reported in the US tradewar timeline of Bown and Kolb (2020).
+The average tariffs in Table 5 are constructed using data from the International Trade Centre (ITC) and various publications from the Peterson Institute for International Economics (PIIE).22 We include all the tariffs implemented in 2018-19 that resulted from the US' Section 301 investigation of China with regards to unfair trade practices for technology and intellectual property.
+These are reported in the US tradewar timeline of Bown and Kolb (2023).

 Table B1 reports the tariff rates, the value of imports affected by these tariffs, and the time of implementation for the various import tariffs introduced by the US in 2018-19.
 As explained in the text, we use the 2017 import values to compute the average tariff rate.
-The US first introduced a 30 percent tariff on solar panels and washing machines.24 Following this, in March 2018 the US imposed a 25 percent and 10 percent tariff on steel and aluminum imports respectively following investigation results reporting a threat to "national security" as defined by Section 232 of the Trade Expansion Act of 1962.
-Most of the tariffs implemented in 2018-19 were on goods imported from China, however.
-The Trump administration imposed a 25 percent tariff on \$50 billion of Chinese goods in the summer of 2018, followed by a 10 percent tariff on an additional \$200 billion worth of Chinese goods in September which was later raised to 25 percent in May 2019, and 15 percent on \$112 billion of Chinese goods in 2017 and the computed average tariff rate US imports face.
+The Trump administration first imposed a 25 percent tariff on \$50 billion of Chinese goods in the summer of 2018 on grounds of unfair trade practices by China related to technology transfer, intellectual property, and innovation.
+This was soon followed by a 10 percent tariff on an additional \$200 billion worth of Chinese goods in September which was later raised to 25 percent in May 2019, and a 15 percent tariff on \$112 billion of Chinese goods in September 2019.
+The last row shows total US imports of goods from China in 2017 and the computed average tariff rate imposed by the US on its imports from China.